Andreas-UI/safepal/README.md

 **Q: What about privacy and data safety?**
 **A:** We use **Supabase authentication and role-based access control**.
 Location data is only tied to incident reports or optional features (like Safe Walk).
 Sensitive information is never exposed publicly.

+**Q: What if there’s no internet connection?**
+**A:** In the current prototype, internet is required.

+**Q: How scalable is this solution?**
+**A:** The design is **modular and cloud-based** (Supabase + React Native).
+It can start on a single campus and scale to multiple universities with minimal changes.

+**Q: What if students don’t use it?**
+**A:** Since it is community based, adoption is encouraged by making the app **useful beyond emergencies**:
+- Daily incident log
+- Online user visibility
+- Community-driven safety updates
+These features make it a habit, not just an emergency tool.

+**Q: How does this integrate with campus security?**
+**A:** Security guards have access to higher-priority alerts.
+They can use an **admin dashboard** (planned feature) to monitor reports in real time, improving coordination with students and authorities.

 ## Installation

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).